GDSC-KJSIT/hacktober-fest/README.md

 * 1. For web development only add folder(not files) into the folder named as Web Development with your name and same for app development,AI/ML,Blockchain problem statements

 * 2. For Competetive programming questions add files (any language) into the respective folder

+* 3. Last step is to add your name and details in the md file in the respective folder